cosc345etc/Escape-the-Clocktower/README.md

 * **load_starting_images_from_line**
 * **load_starting_game_vars**

+ *See Documentation for futher Details

-## Futher Developmen/Future Maintaince
+## Futher Development/Future Maintaince

 * The map, which is a 2D array, is of fixed size.
 Would be nice to be able to create maps of dynamic size.
 * More comprehensive error checking, especially with SDL Surfaces and Textures, and checking that .txt files are in a correct format/contain correct variables.
-* A Library of generic map graphics that generates the view based on the map file
+* A Library of generic map graphics that generates the view based on the map file.
 * Fixing any potential memory leaks/bugs when looping through the game more than once.
-* An interactive menu  with either the Xcode interface builder or with further C code
+* An interactive menu with either the Xcode interface builder or with further C code.
-* Adding an About box
+* Adding an About box.
-* Adding an App icon
+* Adding an App icon.